absmach/magistrala/docs/authentication.md

-## Authentication using Mainflux keys
+## Authentication with Mainflux keys
 By default, Mainflux uses Mainflux keys for authentication.
 The Мainflux key is a secret key that's generated at the Thing creation.
 In order to authenticate, the Thing needs to send its key with the message.
 The way the key is passed depends on the protocol used to send a message and differs from adapter to adapter.
 For more details on how this key is passed around, please check out [messaging section](https://mainflux.readthedocs.io/en/latest/messaging).
 This is the default Mainflux authentication mechanism and this method is used if the composition is started using the following command: